Ahmad-Khalid97/ArithmeticFormatter/TimeCalculator/README.md

 # Returns: 7:42 AM (9 days later)
 ```

-Do not import any Python libraries.
-Assume that the start times are valid times.
+The start times are valid times.
 The minutes in the duration time will be a whole number less than 60, but the hour can be any whole number.

-### Development

-Write your code in `time_calculator.py`.
-For development, you can use `main.py` to test your `time_calculator()` function.
-Click the "run" button and `main.py` will run.

 ### Testing

 The unit tests for this project are in `test_module.py`.
-We imported the tests from `test_module.py` to `main.py` for your convenience.
-The tests will run automatically whenever you hit the "run" button.
+The tests are imported from `test_module.py` to `main.py` for convenience.
+The tests run automatically whenever the "run" button is clicked.

-### Submitting

-Copy your project's URL and submit it to freeCodeCamp.